Sukasa/stationeers-psm/DiagramCompiler/Doc/Design.md

 - Array is Singular (Length = 1) (by Relation or Property name)
 - Array is Plural   (Length > 1) (by Relation or Property name)

-Each Code Block has an optional "group name"; if it has a group name, then for each group, no constraint error will be raised so long as at least one block passes its constraints.
-When multiple pass, only one will be compiled, and it will be a member of the group with a maximal number of constraints.
+Each Code Block has an optional "group name"; if it has a group name, then no constraint error will be raised so long as AT LEAST ONE block in that group passes its constraints.
+When multiple pass, only one of them will be included in the output, and it will be some member of the group with a maximal number of constraints.
 This is how you can have a function which depends on another function, and have it generate different code varying by e.g. whether it is placed in the same Processor as that other function or not.

+Array Code Blocks can have an optional 'indices' field, containing some subset of the strings 'first', 'mid', 'last', 'even', and 'odd'.
+If present, that block will only output if the current element of the array satisfies at least one of the listed constraints. 'mid' means neither the first nor last.
+ - Array Length 0: none output
+ - Array Length 1: only 'first' or 'even' output
+ - Array Length 2: only 'first' and 'last' output
+ - Array Length 3: 'first', 'mid', and 'last' output, per their separate blocks.

 Each Configuration Variable comes in a variety of types:
 - Constant: some user-filled constant, with optional default and with constraints including 'numeric', 'text', 'logic'